 Sir Denis Mahon Project

-Between January and May 2010, an NGI team, including library, archive and conservation staff, organised and packed the collection at his house in Knightsbridge.
-Close to 1,000 bankers boxes were then transported from London to Merrion Square, Dublin.
+Between January and May 2010, a team of library, archive and conservation staff from the Gallery organised and packed the collection at Mahon's house in Knightsbridge, London.
+Close to 1,000 bankers boxes were then transported to Merrion Square, Dublin.

 Sir Denis Mahon Library